anik2006-spec/Oops-Banner-App/README.md

 # Oops-Banner-App<br>
-This repository contains UC1, UC2, UC3 and UC4
+This repository is created to create a basic app in order to learn how github works.